 I highly recommend using a high-quality, premium theme or framework to build your WordPress website.

-Some themes look gorgeous, but can be bloated and slow-loading and difficult to customize.
-You want to use a theme that you can stick with for years to come, because you don’t want to be scrapping everything and starting over all the time.
-It’s much better for a myriad of reasons (not to mention time/cost) to have the ability to make iterative changes.
+Some themes look gorgeous but can be bloated and slow-loading and difficult to customize.
+You want to use a theme that you can stick with for years to come because you don’t want to be scrapping everything and starting over all the time.
+It’s much better for a myriad of reasons (not to mention time/cost) to have the ability to make iterative changes to your website.

-Note: Make certain whatever theme you use, it’s supported well by the theme developers, and that they’ve got a track-record for good and responsive service.
+#1.
+It’s supported well by the theme developer and they’ve got a track record for good and responsive service.

 Thrive themes is another option that designers and digital entrepreneurs love.
-I don’t personally use it, but it’s something I’d check out if I ever felt the need to move away from Divi.
+I don’t personally use it, but that’s only because I find it’s better to learn one tool and stick with it for proficiency’s sake.
+But, it’s something I’ve looked into extensively and it would be my go-to if I ever felt the need to move away from Divi.